 Now, it is true that back in the day, cheaper cables were made with less-than-ideal components and had fairly poor quality control.
-When Monster cables hit the scene, people loved to bash how much they cost, but you did get a sort of build quality to them for the investment, along with a lifetime warranty.
+When Monster cables hit the scene, people loved to bash how much they cost, but you did get a somewhat decent build quality to them for the investment, along with a lifetime warranty.
 But that was a long time ago, and nowadays you can get cables for dirt cheap that not only perform their function almost perfectly, but will also stand up to the test of time.
-It is extremely rare to find poor-quality cables anymore—even this kevlar-wrapped headphone cable is only $15.

 The argument for audiophile cables basically follows this logic:

-- The cable’s task is to carry an analog electrical signal from the source (or amp) to your speaker elements.
+- The cable’s task is to carry an analog electrical signal from the source (or amp) to your speakers.

-- In doing so, the cable affects the signal that reaches the speaker elements.
+- In doing so, the cable affects the signal that reaches the speakers.

-Higher quality materials will also rarely make a big difference—you can even use a coathanger as a stereo speaker wire in a pinch.
+Higher quality materials will also rarely make a big difference—you could even use a coathanger as a speaker wire in a pinch.
 Using gold and palladium for their high conductivity ratings sounds nice, but you’re not getting double the cable quality for double the price: you’re just paying extra money for a luxury of debatable merit.
-So when someone tries to get you to buy ridiculously priced cables from Anjou that set you back about $2,750 for 3 feet, laugh in their face.
+So when someone tries to sell you ridiculously priced cables, be sure to laugh in their face.
 Your money would be much better spent on more useful things.

 Really, the biggest thing you should worry about is whether or not your cables are properly shielded.
 However, that’s another problem that’s extremely rare nowadays, and unless you’re buying some no-name penny-cable from a bin somewhere, you won’t need to worry about it.
 If you are having interference issues, you can try moving your cables away from common sources of electromagnetic (EM) interference, such as your computer, router, etc. If that doesn’t work, then it’s time to consider better cables.